 Sadly, at the very time we need them most, trees are under assault.

-- There are wildfires — like those in California last year that burned almost 2 million acres and killed close to 100 people.
+- There are wildfires — like those in California in 2018 that burned almost 2 million acres and killed close to 100 people.

 - There are droughts — California on the front lines again — where a drought lasting close to a decade killed more than 147 million trees across the state.